Little Free Library: Little Free Pantries and Blessing Boxes

 As of June 2019, the United States had more than 600 Little Free Pantries, and more can be found in Canada, The Netherlands and Australia.
 The Little Pantries function similarly to the libraries, as places where anyone can bring food and anyone can take food.
 Personal hygiene items such as soap and toothbrushes are also distributed.
 The first Little Free Pantry opened May 12, 2016 in Fayetteville, Arkansas.
 Another 100 were installed within months, including pantries in New Zealand.
 Items not allowed, according to informal rules, include razors, alcohol, and breakable glass containers.

 Blessing Boxes, which are similar to the Little Free Pantries, are often sponsored by churches.
 They provide a place for sharing food and other useful goods, such as clothing.
 People are encouraged to "pay it forward" and donate whatever they can, such as a can of beans.
 "The idea is that anyone walking by who may be struggling can use the goods to make ends meet and get through the day."

-Indigenous Library Program
+Programs

-In January 2023, the Little Free Library announced its Indigenous Library Program, which provides book-sharing boxes for installation on tribal lands, as well as in other Indigenous communities throughout the U.S. and in Canada.
-Set to launch in spring 2023, LFL boxes will come with two starter sets of books; one set will include 25 books written and/or illustrated by BIPOC authors and artists, and the other set will feature 25 books with content centering Indigenous people and communities.
+The Little Free Library operates an Indigenous Library Program, which provides book-sharing boxes for installation on tribal lands, as well as in other Indigenous communities in the U.S. and Canada.
+Starter LFL boxes come with two starter sets of books; one set of 25 books written and/or illustrated by BIPOC authors and artists, and the other set of 25 books with content centering Indigenous people and communities.
+The organization also runs a Banned Books program, which distributes books that have been challenged or banned to box stewards, and an Impact Library Program, which distributes LFL boxes in communities with limited access to books.